NTIA/p528-gui/README.md

 # ITU-R Rec P.528 GUI #

-This repo contains a Graphical User Interface (GUI) frontend to [ITU-R Recommendation P.528](https://www.itu.int/rec/R-REC-P.528/en).
-It uses the [U.S. Reference Implementation](https://github.com/NTIA/p528) of the model to render curves relating distance to propagation loss.
-It allows a user to set the model input parameters and generate a curve relating distance with loss.
-In addition, this program allows the user to identify the three modes of propagation (Line-of-Sight, Diffraction, and Troposcatter).
+This code repository contains a Graphical User Interface (GUI) frontend to the [U.S. Reference Implementation](https://github.com/NTIA/p528) of ITU-R Rec P.528.
+It allows a user to set input parameters and generate a loss-versus-distance curve with modes of propagation (Line-of-Sight, Diffraction, and Troposcatter) identified.

 ## Inputs ##